MediaComem/comem-archidep/ex/fibscale-deployment.md

   $> sudo gem install bundler
   ```

+  > :books: Bundler is Ruby's package manager much like Composer for PHP or npm
+  > for Node.js.

 > :gem: You can check that everything has been correctly installed with the
 > following commands:
 >